9.4. Adding an agent

-To achieve this, first, we must modify the Agents.csv file in the directory:
+To create the new agent, we must first modify the Agents.csv file in the directory:

-Again, we only show some of the rows due to space constraints, however see here for the full file.
+Again, we only show some of the columns due to space constraints, however see here for the full file.

 Agent1